Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Are there exceptions to the two-midnight rule?

 Yes.
-Your costs may not be affected if you have an uncomplicated surgery and go home the same day or even the day after – especially if your hospital bundles payments.
+Your costs might not be affected if you have an uncomplicated surgery and go home the same day or even the day after – especially if your hospital bundles payments.
 However, a longer hospital stay could affect your bottom line.

 Having a surgery that is not on the inpatient-only list does not mean your doctor cannot admit you as an inpatient, whether it’s on Day One or any day after your surgery.
 Your doctor must clearly document why your hospital stay was more complicated or higher risk than the average surgery course.
 Otherwise, Medicare could deny Part A coverage, sweeping you into a long appeals process.